 Along with other GYA’s, Kainat and Shazia attended the Theirworld 2019 International Women's Day event in london where they spoke about the importance of education as a right, as well as their own experiences in overcoming extreme odds to access education.
 They both received past recognition for their work in the form of the ‘Hammer Award’ at the Garaji Gujurart 2 Leadership Awards’ for influential South Asians living in the UK, and worked with Theirworld as a guest editors for the ‘A World at School’ website (the past alias to the GYA program).

 They have both devoted particular efforts to campaigning for girls right to education, with Kainat saying at Theirworld’s recent International Women’s Day event; "Girls and women have a special role.
 They can choose whatever they want to be.
 Please support those people who cannot speak for themselves”.
-Shazia said "It was astonishing to see girls from small village getting an education and their believes of changing the world.
-It has inspired me so much and because of that I want to add more effort and help those who are need of it with having support of such originations like Theirworld." on a recent trip to Georgia, Kainat and Shazia also met with Prime Minister Mamuka Bakhtadze, where she shared her work on girls education in Pakistan.
+On a recent trip to Georgia, Kainat and Shazia also met with Prime Minister Mamuka Bakhtadze, where they shared their work on girls education in Pakistan.
 They also met with girls in rural areas of the country, many of whom have faced obstacles in accessing education.

 Whilst in Georgia they both attended the 'Youth 2250' event hosted by Georgia's UN youth delegate in Tbilisi.
 The event was based on UN Security Council Resolution 2250 which emphasises the role of youth in peace building and negotiations.
 The event provided Kainat with the opportunity to meet with young people from Georgia, Israel, Pakistan, Malaysia and Panama, and aimed to unite representatives who shared a belief in the importance of enacting change on a community based level.